libbymiller/mozfest/INSTALL.md

-# Resize and reboot, upgrade apt-get
+# For all of them

     sudo raspi-config